makehumancommunity/makehuman-static-website/content/MPFB/FAQ/differences_between_mpfb2_and_mhx2.md

 ---
 title: "What are the differences between MPFB2 and MHX2?"
 draft: false
-description: "An overview of similarities and differences between MPFB2 and MHX2"
+description: "Comparing MPFB2 to the legacy MHX2 Blender import format: what's similar, what changed, and why MPFB2 supersedes the older MakeHuman exchange format."
 ---

 MPFB2 and MHX2 are conceptually very different things, and a comparison isn't really fair.
 However, since they have functionality that